 You may have seen images like the one below that suggest that there is something magical about fasting for a certain length of time.
 However, the reality is, there is no data on autophagy in humans.

-Even the smartest fasting gurus admit that we don’t know what length of fasting is required to achieve benefits or the minimum effective dose of fasting to achieve meaningful results.
-Do you need 24 hours, 36 hours, 3 days, 7 days or maybe 14 days to get the full benefits of autophagy?
+Even the smartest length of fasting is required to achieve benefits or the minimum effective dose of fasting to achieve meaningful results.
+Do you need 24 hours, 36 hours, three days, seven days or maybe 14 days to get the full benefits of autophagy?

-Unfortunately, studies done on yeast and worms in a Petri dish aren’t particularly relevant to humans living in the real world who also need to be robust and resilient to survive into old age.
-Valter Longo has shown that cycles of 48-hour fasting produce benefits in mice.
+Unfortunately, studies on yeast and worms in a Petri dish aren’t particularly relevant to humans living in the real world who also need to be robust and resilient to survive into old age.
+Italian biologist Valter Longo has shown that cycles of 48-hour fasting produce benefits in mice.
 But mice aren’t tiny humans.
 One day for a mouse is equivalent to 40 human days.
-So, the equivalent of a 48 hour fast in a mouse (i.e. 80 days) could kill many humans.
+So, the equivalent of a 48-hour fast in a mouse (i.e. 80 days) could kill many humans.

-While people often refer to Angus Barbieri who fasted for 382 days and came out thin and healthy, they don’t talk about the ten young men in their 20s that died after not eating for between 46 and 71 days in the 1981 Irish Hunger Strike.
+While people often refer to Angus Barbieri, who fasted for 382 days and came out thin and healthy, they don’t talk about the 10 young men in their 20s who died after not eating for between 46 and 71 days in the 1981 Irish Hunger Strike.

-Autophagy is occurring to some extent all the time, particularly when we are not overfed.
-Too much autophagy can be harmful if you are losing precious lean muscle mass when you fast and don’t get enough protein when you eat.
+Autophagy occurs to some extent all the time, particularly when we are not overfed.
+However, too much autophagy can be harmful if you lose precious lean muscle mass when you fast and don’t get enough protein when you eat.

 So, rather than trusting in long stints of extended fasting to ensure you achieve autophagy, it’s likely more ideal to get regular small episodes of autophagy as your critical markers (i.e. body fat, blood sugars, insulin, etc.) move towards optimal levels.